SeQuenC-Consortium/workflow-examples/on-demand-push-tosca-python-server/README.md

 ### Camunda

 Using Camunda, start the process that was just created.
 Its name is *on* and it can be started from the task list.
 When prompted for an input, use *demand*.
-Using the cockpit, the process can be supervised.
 Once the deployment using OpenTOSCA is started, you will see a running instance.
 The subtasks can be seen by expanding the service task using the corresponding button.
-Once deployment by Tosca is finished, the final task of the subtasks will send the request to the deployed server and log an answer.
+Once deployment by Tosca is finished (can take up to 10 minutes), the final task of the subtasks will send the request to the deployed server and log an answer.
+At this point, it is possible to check the stat of the deployment using the cockpit, which also includes checking of the subprocesses which were created by the workflow modeller.